thewebplug/Nigerian-recipe/README.md

 # Nigerian Recipe App

-## This is a single-page app that displays the details of a your favorite traditional Nigerian recipe
+## This is a single-page app that displays the details of a my favorite traditional Nigerian recipe

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).